aishamidori/tetris/README.md

 Credits
 ============================================

 Rules and Guidlines based on Official Tetris Guidlines.
-Layout using HTML5 canvas
+Layout using HTML5 canvas.
-Buttons with Bootstrap
+Buttons with Bootstrap.
-Icons thanks to Glyphicons
+Icons thanks to Glyphicons.

 Scoring